 The following information on social security concerns current and future Associated Members of the Personnel (MPAs), in particular Users, Cooperation Associates (COAS) and Visiting Scientists (VISCs), whose contracts are handled by the Users Office.

 MPAs employed in an EU or EFTA Member State

-The EU has defined a set of regulations (EU Regulation 883/2004) on the coordination of social security systems in the EU and EFTA Member States (Iceland, Liechtenstein, Norway and Switzerland), which was put in force in 2010.
+The European Union has defined a set of regulations (EU regulation 883/2004) on the coordination of social security systems in the EU and EFTA Member States (Iceland, Liechtenstein, Norway and Switzerland), which was put in force in 2010.

-The EU regulation defines rights and rules for posted workers, which are employees in an EU or EFTA Member State, who are sent by their employers to carry out a service in another EU or EFTA Member State on a temporary basis.
+The EU regulation defines rights and rules for posted workers, who are employees in an EU or EFTA Member State and sent by their employers to carry out a service in another EU or EFTA Member State on a temporary basis.

-The EU regulation requires posted workers to carry with them always an A1 certificate, certifying the social security situation of the employee.
-The A1 certificate needs to be requested by the employee from the employer.
+The EU regulation requires posted workers to carry an A1 certificate with them at all times.
+This document certifies the social security situation of the employee.

 According to the EU regulation, after postings longer than 24 months, posted workers can either:

 - switch to the social security system of the host country OR

 - apply for an extension and remain covered in the home country

 The Swiss Authorities clarified that, despite the immunities and privileges of Associated Members of the Personnel (MPAs), the EU regulation 883/2004 also applies to MPAs (USER, COAS, VISC in particular), who are employed in an EU or EFTA Member State and are sent by their home institution to CERN.